 Attention-deficit/hyperactivity disorder (ADHD)

 Mental health problems may be passed down through the family.
 Or they can occur because of abnormal brain chemistry, substance abuse, or in response to traumatic events or an abusive environment.
 In other words, a mental illness isn't the fault of the person who's suffering.

 Learning symptoms of mental illness can help you recognize when you or a loved one need help.
 Symptoms include:

 Feeling sad, burned out, or useless.
 Everyone feels down from time to time.
 But if that emotion continues for more than 2 weeks and you also have feelings of guilt and hopelessness, it could mean you're depressed.
 Severe and persistent symptoms are what distinguish depression from normal sadness and mood changes.
-Other symptoms of depression are sleep problems, loss of self-esteem, and not enjoying things you once did.
+Other symptoms of depression are sleep problems and loss of self-esteem.
+And not enjoying things you once did.

 Ongoing worries and fears.
 People who have unrealistic or extreme anxiety and worry about life circumstances could have an anxiety disorder.

 Sudden, intense anxiety, fear, or panic.
 Heart palpitations, chest pain, feeling smothered, dizziness, trembling, and faintness can be signs of panic disorder.

 Unexplained physical symptoms.
 Ongoing physical symptoms can signal emotional upset or stress overload.
 These symptoms include headaches, stomachaches, and chronic pain (especially backaches) with no clear cause.